chbndrhnns/pycharm-plugin-connexion/inbox.md

 ## In Progress Tasks

 - [-] feat: Transform between dict access .get and []
-- [x] refactor: PopulateArgumentsService
 - [ ] Configure default base classes

 ## Completed Tasks (newest first)

+- [x] fix: do not offer introduce type on import statement (constant,eg)
 - [x] fix: Update annotation when introducing custom type

 ```python
 d: dict[str, int] = {}
 val = d["<caret>abc"]
 ```

 - [x] fix: Make visibility intention only available on names
 - [x] feat: Copy build number
 - [x] feat: Introduce parameter object (docs/parameter-object/state.md)
   - [x] refactor: String and imports handling in PyIntroduceParameterObjectProcessor
   - [x] check if there is a better way for `addDataclassImport`
   - [x] refactor: updateCallSites
   - [x] Add to Refactoring this context menu
   - [x] fix: investigate strange `.trimIndent() + "\n\n",` in testMethodIntroduceParameterObject
   - [x] Use kwargs by default for dataclass
   - [x] Refactor tests to include the interceptor
   - [x] Deal with union types and annotated and forward refs
   - [x] Deal with *args, **kwargs, *, / correctly
   - [x] fix: no name conflicts if same class name exists
   - [x] Add to Refactoring menu
 - [x] fix: Populate should perform imports for leaf node types
+- [x] refactor: PopulateArgumentsService
 - [x] feat: When populating parameters, offer the quickfix only when inside the parentheses
 - [x] feat: When populating parameters, ignore any starting with an underscore
 - [N] feat: Do not show popup when populating required args only